Reimagining

 The Lowndes Hotel has occupied this corner for 60 years.
 The 1960s building that houses it no longer meets the expectations of the area or the standards of the contemporary luxury hospitality market.

-Following three years of pre-application discussions with Westminster City Council and a public consultation in July 2025, we are bringing forward revised proposals: 33 hotel rooms, a food and beverage offer, and a private members club, with the massing reduced by a storey compared to the scheme shown in 2025.
+Following three years of pre-application discussions with Westminster City Council and a public consultation in July 2025, we are bringing forward revised proposals: a boutique hotel and luxury hospitality destination, comprising around 30 guest rooms and a food and beverage offer, with the massing reduced by a storey compared to the scheme shown in 2025.

 We are keen to hear the views of local residents and businesses as we develop our proposals.